 Do you hit the snooze button one too many times?
 You could find that you may be doing your body more harm than good by catching those extra zzz’s on a regular basis.
-In the wake of Easter break and long weekends it’s important to realign your sleep pattern.
 Of course it’s important to catch up on sleep if you’re feeling run down, but chronic oversleeping can be harmful to your body and mind.

 Too much sleep can also lead to health complications surrounding weight gain.
 Simply put, the more you sleep the less time you’re on the move, and the fewer calories you’re able to burn throughout the day.